cypherpunk-academy/2064/en/054_2064_Where is the LBI.md

 Sweet!
 The Bitcoins should be on their way by now.
 I'm sure he looked up what happened in his shop.
-If you're at home, after three days you'll get a pond message from me with the key to my raspberry cave.
+If you're at home, after three days, you'll get a pond message from me with the key to my raspberry cave.
 It'll go off automatically if I don't hear from me for three days.
 And from the looks of it, that's probably how it is."